-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 period.
-The SHLAA aims to justify site allocations in plans by: Identifying sites which are capable of delivering housing development Assessing sites for their housing potential; and Predicting when a site could be developed for housing.
-In terms of Ballingham Bolstone & Hentland Group did not have a SHLAA assessment undertaken.
-Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The village of Ballingham Bolstone & Hentland Group.did not have a SHLAA assessment undertaken, therefore a local site assessment exercise should be undertaken for these parishes if site allocations are likely to be proposed.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA as providing forecasts and recommendations for future employment need over the plan period. may be constrained in some way limiting their full current availability or market attractiveness.
+Certain moderate' sites may be of interest mainly to local occupiers only.
+Herefordshire Strategic Housing Land Availability Assessment (SHLAA) Evidence 2009 The SHLAA aims to justify site allocations in plans by: Identifying sites which are capable of delivering housing development Assessing sites for their housing potential; and Predicting when a site could be developed for housing.
+In terms of Weobley the 2009 SHLAA identifies that: • Potential housing capacity of 255 sites. • Potential 153 sites on a 1-10 timescale. • Potential 102 sites on a 11-20 year timescale.
+Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The SHLAA assesses the potential availability of land for housing in Weobley.
+The Weobley NDP should be informed by the findings of the SHLAA and update undertake.
+Where site allocations for settlements should be proposed.

 Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Herefordshire Local Housing Market Assessment (LHMA) Evidence 2013 Builds on an earlier Strategic Housing Market Assessment (SHMA) developed for Herefordshire and Shropshire.
 Its purpose is to inform the Local Plan's policies regarding housing need and demand (for market and affordable housing) within each of the 7 Housing Market Areas (HMAs) in Herefordshire between 2011 and 2031.
-Ballingham Bolstone &amp; Hentland Group fall within the Ross on Wye HMA.
+Weobley fall within the Leominster HMA.
 Here, the study reveals that: 55% of households are unable to afford market housing.
-There is an annual requirement for 58 affordable dwellings between 2012 and 2017.
-The study identifies that, in rural parts of the Ross on Wye HMA between 2011- 2031, there is a need for: 690 market houses 490 affordable houses.
-The study highlights that within the Ross on Wye HMA the overall estimated housing need by size 2012-2017 is as follows: 1 Bed - 54.4%, 2 bed - 18.4%, 3 bed - 28.2% Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The LHMA provides an indication of housing needs and affordability within the Ross on Wye HMA.
+Total need of 1035 (2012-17) in the Leominster area.
+There is an annual requirement for 22 affordable dwellings between 2012 and 2017.
+The study identifies that, in rural parts of the Leominster HMA between 2011-2031, need: 548 affordable houses 183 market houses.
+The study highlights that within the Leominster HMA the overall estimated housing need by size 2012-2017 is as follows: 1 Bed - 77.1%, 2 bed - 21.6%, 3 bed -10.4%, 4 bed- 11.7% Air Biodiversity Climate factors Cultural heritage and the landscape Flora and fauna Population and human health Soil Water The LHMA provides an indication of housing needs and affordability within the Leominster HMA.
 It provides evidence that could be used to inform policies or market and affordable housing requirements in the NDP.